PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 loop.
 The former 359-line lowerer helper is a 17-line compatibility dispatcher and its sole production call supplies LayoutState.

+The two SiNet dual-Resize residual variants share one indexed owner in `passes/sinet_dual_resize_layout.py`.
+Both variants prove the complete graph of two
+`Resize -> NHWC-to-NCHW Transpose -> MUL -> ADD` branches, a channel-axis Concat, residual ADD, terminal MUL/ADD/PReLU, and one or more NCHW-to-NHWC post adapters.
+Their only semantic difference is the residual source boundary.
+The direct variant owns and removes a private NHWC-to-NCHW residual adapter.
+The deep-skip variant reuses an earlier NCHW-to-NHWC sibling adapter and leaves it available to its existing Conv branch.

+Both Resize outputs are the authoritative branch-local NHWC contracts.
+Their MUL and ADD intermediates adopt the exact concrete shape, dynamic signature, logical layout, and physical layout of the corresponding Resize output.
+The two branch contracts independently prove both the original NCHW axis-1 Concat and target NHWC axis-3 Concat.
+The canonical first post-adapter output is the authoritative merged contract for the Concat and terminal ADD/MUL/ADD intermediates; it is not overwritten or permuted twice.

+The owner accepts both bilinear and nearest-neighbor Resize operators and finite FLOAT16/FLOAT32/FLOAT64 scalar or raw NCHW broadcast constants.
+Four branch affine constants and three terminal affine/PReLU constants must broadcast before and after explicit channel-axis rotation.
+Constants are grouped across the entire island, so shared roles are updated once and unrelated consumers receive one deterministic clone.
+Typed permutation, producer uniqueness, exact fan-out, dependency order, public boundaries, rank-four shape/signature relations, dtype, quantization, fused activation, and Resize provenance are validated before mutation.
+No model name or fixed spatial dimension participates in matching.

+Multiple equivalent post adapters are merged into the first graph-ordered canonical output while all downstream repeated input slots are preserved.
+For the direct variant, later consumers of the old NCHW PReLU name receive one topologically inserted inverse adapter, preserving local numerical semantics.
+The deep-skip compatibility boundary retains the established pipeline
+contract: later consumers are rewired to the canonical NHWC post tensor for the following SiNet layout recovery passes.
+This behavior is explicit in the mode-specific plan instead of being an incidental side effect of separate raw loops.

+The complete plan is resolved again immediately before apply.
+Constant clone names, every mutation and removal index, repeated-slot rewrites, metadata targets, and optional compatibility-adapter insertion are preflighted before the first write.
+One differential `ModelIRGraphIndex`, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace two independent full-map loops.
+The former 505-line direct helper and 503-line deep-skip helper are both 17-line compatibility dispatchers and both production calls supply LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter